Akshay Naheta: Bakkt

-As of March 2025, Naheta serves as the co-chief executive officer of Bakkt Holdings, Inc., a SaaS and API platform for cryptocurrency trading and loyalty point redemption.
-He also sits on the company’s board and collaborates with CEO Andy Main.
-His company, Distributed Technology Research, is expected to integrate its stablecoin-based payments infrastructure with Bakkt’s platform, pending regulatory approvals.

-Naheta has been involved with Intercontinental Exchange-backed crypto solutions business Bakkt Holdings and previously also served as its director.
+As of September 2025, Naheta serves as the chief executive officer of Bakkt, Inc. and also sits on the company’s board of directors.
+In March 2025, Naheta joined as the co-chief executive officer of Bakkt, Inc a regulated financial technology company that powers institutional grade trading capabilities, AI-enabled programmable finance, and cross-border payment infrastructure.
+As of April 2026, he owned 4,286,833 shares, representing an 11.8% interest in the company.

 On 11 January 2021, Bakkt and Nasdaq-listed VPC Impact Acquisition Holdings, a Special Purpose Acquisition Company sponsored by Victory Park Capital, entered a definitive agreement that will result in Bakkt's listing on the NYSE with an enterprise value of $2.1 billion.
+Intercontinental Exchange, Inc. (NYSE: ICE), parent of the New York Stock Exchange, launched Bakkt in 2018 to create an open and regulated, global ecosystem for digital assets.

 It is speculated that Donald J Trump's Truth Social is in talks to acquire the company in an all-stock deal.